ADOPTION

 In the past, the birth mother was not in control of what happened to her or the baby.
 So the term “giving the baby up” was true in those days because others were making the choices for her.

 In Open Adoption, the birth mother is respected and honored.
 The amount of contact can range from visits to joint vacations.
-Talk with a birth mother advocate to learn more of how this might work for you.
+Talk with a birth mother advocate to learn more about how the adoption process might work for you.

 Modern adoption does not isolate the child from the birth mother or the fact that the choice was made in love.